 When I lived in Phoenix, Arizona, I used to laugh at the people we called “snowbirds” – people who came to Phoenix for the winter from places where it was much colder.
 The snowbirds would walk around in T-shirts and shorts when everyone else was wearing heavy clothing, sweaters and jackets.
 It was amusing, but understandable.

-Even though I’ve lived in the Philippines for several years, it’s almost always either warm or hot for me.
+Even though I’ve lived in the Philippines for more than a decade, it’s almost always either warm or hot for me.
 The Filipinos are running around in sweaters and jackets during the cold season while I’m wearing a T-shirt.
 I guess I could be considered something like a “snowbird”, but not coming from a place where it snows.

 Most of the bad weather in the Philippines occurs during the rainy season (but not always).
 That’s when the tropical storms and cyclones like to roll in, destroy things and kill people.
-There is a website I visit almost every day during rainy season, to find out what the current state of the weather is: The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA)
+There’s a website I visit almost every day during rainy season, to find out what the current state of the weather is: The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA)

 Looking at the satellite map they display, I can tell whether it’s safe for running around outside of my neighborhood.
 I ignore the fact that a lot of Filipinos are running around regardless of the weather and stay home when I don’t believe it’s safe.

 It’s rainy season again (and still hot).
 Some people are taking showers in the rain and doing all kinds of things you would never see them doing anywhere else.